-The program and eight workshops target students in grades five and six because the research has consistently shown that this is the age group when bullying occurs most frequently, and gradually reduces over years seven and eight in high school.
+The eight workshops and STOP BULLY! program targets students in grades five and six because the research has consistently shown that this is the age group when bullying occurs most frequently, and gradually reduces over years seven and eight in high school.
 Also, from a cognitive perspective, it is at this age that students can understand, engage with and apply the content in a meaningful way.
 Issues such as friendships and peer pressure really come to the fore at this age and so it is timely to talk about relationships, pressure from others and bullying.

 What about younger students?